panacloud/Bootcamp-Setup/README.md

 # Bootcamp 2020 Class 1: Setup Web App Development Environment

+I took the following steps, all bootcampers should also this on there own repos

 1. Signup on GitHub.com and Install GitHub Desktop on your computer